luketpeterson/atomspace-bootstrap-guide/contents/03_truth_values_and_evaluation.rst

 BORIS two views, as an assertion with a truth value, or as a way to evaluate the truth of a proposition

-Assert, (Come up with an example that isn't an "isa" relationship.
-Dogs chew bones, goats chew leaves)

-BORIS BORIS, How do I query whether something is part of another set????
+BORIS BORIS, How do I query whether something is part of another set

-BORIS introduce cog-eval!

 BORIS PredicateFOrmula

+BORIS Cover using PutLink to find a location and update it.
+For example, search the Atomspace, and put all dogs heavier than 10kg is the "Big Dogs" set.